eoinkelly/ember-runloop-handbook/README.md

 * Ember does a full queue scan after each *job* - it does not attempt to finish a full queue before checking for earlier work.
 * Ember will only get to jobs on a queue if all the previous queues are empty.
-* Ember cannot *guarantee* that, for example, *all* _sync_ queue tasks will be complete before any _actions_ tasks are attempted because jobs on any queue after _sync_ might add jobs to the _sync_ queue.
+* Ember cannot *guarantee* that, for example, *all* `sync` queue tasks will be complete before any `actions` tasks are attempted because jobs on any queue after `sync` might add jobs to the `sync` queue.
 Ember will however do its best to do work in the desired order.
-It is (presumably?) not practical for your app to schedule *all* work before any is performed so this flexibility is necessary.
+It is not practical for your app to schedule *all* work before any is performed so this flexibility is necessary.
 * At first glance it may seem that the runloop has two distinct phases

     1. Schedule work